Click here for the most recent information on pending and completed Sheriff Sales.

 The Sheriff’s Office does not mail a list of properties or information about purchasing foreclosed property.

 The property is NOT available for tour or inspection.
 The buyer gets the property “as is,” caveat emptor (let the buyer beware).
 The Sheriff’s Office does NOT have information on liens or taxes.
+It is up to the prospective purchaser to check what additional liens, taxes, accessments, and additional cost that would be the responsible of the purchaser.

 Please contact the Putnam County Offices website at http://www.putnamcountyohio.gov